rgglez/gormcache/README.md

 ## License

-Read the [LICENSE](https://github.com/rgglez/gormcache/blob/main/LICENSE) file for more information.
+Apache-2.0 license, read the [LICENSE](https://github.com/rgglez/gormcache/blob/main/LICENSE) file for more information.

 This module is based on [evangwt/grc](https://github.com/evangwt/grc).